-Each Fund's 80% Policy is non-fundamental and can be changed by the Board upon sixty (60) days' prior notice to shareholders.
-Each Fund must comply with its 80% Policy at the time the Fund invests its assets.
-Accordingly, when a Fund no longer meets the 80% requirement as a result of circumstances beyond its control, such as changes in the value of portfolio holdings, the Fund would not have to sell its holdings, but any new investments it makes would be consistent with its 80% Policy.
+The Fund's 80% Policy is fundamental and cannot be changed without the approval of the holders of a majority of the Fund's outstanding voting securities.
+The Fund must comply with its 80% Policy at the time the Fund invests its assets.
+Accordingly, when the Fund no longer meets the 80% Policy requirement as a result of circumstances beyond its control, such as changes in the value of portfolio holdings, the Fund would not have to sell its holdings, but any new investments it makes would need to be consistent with its 80% Policy.